matrixx567/LabView_Icons/README.md

 # LabView_Icons

-Icons for LabView Development
+Icons for LabView Development based on different icon sets.

+## Installation

+1. Copy the folders `Glyphs` and `Icon Templates` to `%UserProfile%\Documents\LabVIEW Data`.
+2. Open the Icon Editor within LabView and refresh the Glyphs.

+The images in the folder `Buttons` can be used for self designed controls.

 ## MNProjects

-Own designed icons or icons with additional name for faster search.
+Own designed icons or icons with additional name for faster search within the Icon Editor.

 ## Free FatCow-Farm Fresh Icons